The Magic of Belle Isle: Plot

 Grumpy Monte Wildhorn is brought to spend the summer at a lakeside cabin in Belle Isle by his nephew Henry, who's friends with the owner.
-He is a famous Western novelist.
+Monte is a famous Western novelist.
 Struggling with the loss of his wife to cancer six years earlier has sapped his passion for writing and driven him to drink heavily.

 Monte eventually befriends the family next door, attractive single mother Charlotte O'Neil and her three young daughters, teen Willow, middle child Finn and Flor.
 Willow, the eldest, is constantly on her cell, Finn is mischievous and Flor is naïve.

 Shortly after arriving, a resident drops dead.
 Another neighbor asks Monte to read the pre-prepared eulogy.
 Afterwards, he meets Finn, who asks him to teach her three new words for her mom, then how to write as her mentor.
 He teaches her through example, making up a story on the spot, which she believes.

 When Monte is invited to the O'Neils for dinner, Finn shows she has learned well the vocabulary he taught her.
 Charlotte indirectly asks him about love, and he basically says his wife was the love of his life.
 Later Monte has a dream about dancing with Charlotte.